openethereum/openethereum.github.io/Parity-Signer-Mobile-App-Fether-tutorial.md

 ![Parity Signer Fether send transaction](images/Parity-Signer-Fether-tx-workflow.jpg)

 You will now be presented with a QR code that represents the transaction.
 Since this transaction is sending funds from your Parity Signer mobile app account, only this account (sitting on your phone) can sign and authorise this transaction.
 This is what we'll do in the next steps:
-- From the Parity Signer mobile app, switch to the `Scanner` tab and scan the QR code presented by Fether.
+- From the Parity Signer mobile app, tap the scan button on the top right and scan the QR code presented by Fether.
 - Review the transaction addresses and the amount to send on your phone.
 The amount and addresses must match what you've entered in Fether.
 If you got phished, this is where you can realise it and reject the transaction.
 - Once you're sure, scroll down and click `Sign Transaction` to enter your pin and get the QR code of the scanned transaction.